damiyu/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](configscp.png)

-This is me using the `scp` command to copy a png to remote server.
+This is me using the `scp` command to copy a png to the remote server.

 ## Setup Github Access from ieng6

 ![Image](gitpublickey.png)

-In my Github settings, I added the public key to Github.
+In my Github settings, I added the public key.

 ![Image](gitpubpriv.png)

-In my user account, my Github public and private keys are stored in the .ssh directory.
+In my user account, my Github public and private keys are stored in the `.ssh` directory.

 ![Image](gitpush.png)